dymodi/dymodi.github.io/Blog/Research/Data-sets/Activity-Datasets.md

 ---
-layout: post
+layout: single
-title: Activity/Mobility Datasets
+title: "Activity/Mobility Datasets"
+permalink: /datasets/activity-dataset
+classes: wide
-date: Feb.
-6, 2020
+date: 20/2/6
-author: Yi DING
 ---

 Here I summarize some activity/mobility system data I used or may use in the future.